Dominate July 8–11 with data-driven tactics, creator firepower, and real-time marketing precision.

 Pro tip:

-Post- Prime Day ugc like “What I Bought” or “My Prime Haul” continues to convert.
+Post-Prime Day UGC like “What I Bought” or “My Prime Haul” continues to convert.
 Run recap content through July and tie it to summer sales or back-to-school offers.

 And with Upfluence’s Marketplace, you can: